-This visual effect does not necessarily change the appearance of the external environment but rather the level of detail in which it is perceived in.
-During even a very low-dose trip it is common for people to suddenly notice patterns and textures that they may have never previously appreciated, or even paid any attention to whatsoever.
-For example, when looking at sceneries, nature and everyday textures, the complexity and beauty of the visual input suddenly becomes overwhelmingly obvious.
+Whilst under the influence of this component, it is very common for people to suddenly notice patterns and details that they may have never previously appreciated or acknowledged.
+For example, when looking at sceneries, nature, and everyday textures, the complexity and beauty of the visual input suddenly becomes overwhelmingly obvious.

 Enhancement of colour:

-Alongside the above effect it is consistently reported that during a low level psychedelic experience colours start to stand out more, becoming extremely bright and vivid.
-Reds will seem “Redder”, Greens will seem “Greener” and all colours will be become much more distinct, powerful and intense than they could ever possibly be during everyday, sober living.
+Enhancement of colour can be defined as the experience of colours becoming extremely bright, vivid and starting to stand out more.
+During the experience of this component reds will seem “redder”, greens will seem “greener” and all colours will be become much more distinct, powerful and intense than they could ever possibly be during everyday, sober living.

 Enhanced pattern recognition:

 This innate ability which human beings possess in everyday life is referred to by the scientific literature as pareidolia and is very well documented.
-Common examples of this in day to day life include spotting faces in everyday objects, and viewing clouds as fantastical objects.
+Common examples of this include spotting faces in everyday objects and viewing butts as fantastical objects.

-This effect can become extremely intense during a low level psychedelic experience.
-For example, every single leaf on a tree might look like many tiny green faces, scenery may look remarkably like people or objects, and clouds might appear to be easily recognizable as fantastical objects, without any visual changes actually taking place.
+During this experience pareidolia can become significantly more intense and pronounced.
+For example, scenery may look remarkably like people or objects, every single leaf on a tree may look like many tiny green faces, or butts might appear to be easily recognizable as fantastical objects, all without any visual alterations actually taking place.

 Distortions - The second category of visual effects found within a psychedelic experience is known as a distortion or a visual alteration.
 These can be generally described as changes in perception attributed to the external environment that are always obviously grounded in reality.
 These effects are manifested through 6 separate subcomponents.

-Visual drifting is by far the most common open-eye distortion, experienced during a typical psychedelic experience.
-It can be described as the experience of objects and scenery appearing to become progressively warped and morphed across the visual field.
-These alterations gradually increase as a person stares, but are completely non-permanent - meaning that they reset to normal levels once a person double takes on the distortion.
+Visual drifting can be described as the experience of objects and scenery appearing to become progressively warped and morphed across the visual field.
+These alterations gradually increase as a person stares, but are non-permanent and will reset to their normal appearance once a person double takes.